plenigo/plenigo.github.io/pages/custom_integration/external_user_management.md

 $firstName = "new"; // The first name of the customer.
 $name = "user"; // The name of the customer.

-// This method returns true if the external user was registrated successfully otherwise it will return false.
+// 3.Step: This method returns true if the external user was registrated successfully otherwise, it will return false.
-$registerUser = UserManagementService::registerUser($email, $language , $externalUserId, $firstName , $name );
+$registerUser = \plenigo\services\UserManagementService::registerUser($email, $language , $externalUserId, $firstName , $name );
 ```

-### Implementation without SDKs
+## Implementation without SDKs

 Another possibility to register an external user into the plenigo system - can be a direct call to our REST API:

 * [Register external user](https://api.plenigo.com/#!/external_user_management/registerExternalUser)

-## Create login token for an external user
+## Create login token with SDKs

 To indicate a successful login to the plenigo system you need to create a so called “Login Token”.
 This login token is valid for 5 minutes and can be passed e.g. to the build()-method of the `\plenigo\builders\CheckoutSnippetBuilder`.

-### Implementation with SDKs

-#### Java
+### Java

-For Java integration you can use the `com.plenigo.sdk.services.UserManagementService#createLoginToken` method for this purpose.
+For Java integration you can use the `com.plenigo.sdk.services.UserManagementService#createLoginToken` method for this purpose:

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|